PD-Graduation-Project/PD-Detection-Models/1_Spiral_Drawing_Models/README.md

 #### Models
 [**Models and pre-trained weights**](https://docs.pytorch.org/vision/main/models.html)

-- One for spiral one for waves, or, one model for both?
+- One for spiral one for waves, or, one model for both?❌ (dataset was mixed so one model for all)
-- VGG16 / VGG19
+- VGG16 / VGG19 (choose 19)
 - ResNet-50
 - InceptionV3
-- DenseNet169 / DenseNet201
+- DenseNet169 / DenseNet201 (choose 201)
 - Maybe Vit-16b?
-- Try deep supervision?
+- Try deep supervision?❌ (only available in inception)
 #### Validation rules
 > Rules to follow for all experiments to be able to compare the models evenly.
 - 5% of the dataset for sanity check.